BusschaertTanguy/Society/README.md

 This repository will be used as the parent of all sub repositories as we work in a multi repository fashion for all the pieces of the PoC.

+## Web Client

+The web client we use for this application is made in angular, and can be found [here](https://github.com/BusschaertTanguy/Society.Client.Angular)

+## Service Discovery

+The stack is deployed on kubernetes, so service discovery is purely handled by kubernetes.
+The API gateway communicates with kubernetes services, which sit in front of deployment pods.
+1 Microservice thus have 1 service, 1 deployment with N replicas per deployment.

+## API Gateway

+I use [Ocelot](https://ocelot.readthedocs.io/en/latest/index.html) as an API gateway, it simply takes upstream calls and forwards them to the right downstream service.

 ## The Universe service

 By self sufficient, I mean that there is no user interaction needed for the society to grow, this is handled by the Universe service.
 Every N seconds ( N being defined in the configuration, based on the environement we are in.
 For the DEV environment I use a shorter N for testing purposes. ) the Universe "Ticks".
 A "Tick" is the equivalent for 1 day passing.
 So for example if N is 60 seconds, every 60 seconds a day passes in our Universe.
 The Universe service then publishes a message and all interested parties can listen and act on it.